nestauk/asf_core_data/README.md

 - Download most recent Scotland data from [here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fdomestic-energy-performance-certificates).
 The filename is is of the format `D_EPC_data_2012-[year]Q[quarter]_extract_[month][year].zip`, for example `D_EPC_data_2012-2021Q4_extract_0721.zip`.

-- Clear the folders `inputs/data/EPC/raw_data/England_Wales` and `inputs/data/EPC/raw_data/Scotland`.
-If there is raw EPC data from previous quarters/years, delete it or move it to a subfolder.
-Note that the most recently downlaoded data will include all the data from previous downloads so there should be no data loss when overwriting previous data.

-- Move the downloaded zip files to the corresponding folders `England_Wales` or `Scotland`.
+- Create a folder for the specific quarter data inside `inputs/data/EPC/raw_data/`, following the structure `inputs/data/EPC/raw_data/YYYY_Qm_complete/` e.g.`inputs/data/EPC/raw_data/2022_Q4_complete/`

+- Inside your quarter folder, create a subfolder called `England_Wales` and move the downloaded zip England and Wales file to the folder.
+Create a subfolder called `Scotland` and move the Scotland zip file to the subfolder.

 - Shorten the Scotland filename to `D_EPC_data.zip`.

 - Note: The zipped Scotland data may not be processable by the Python package _ZipFile_ because of an unsupported compression method.
 This problem can be solved easily solved by unzipping and zipping the data manually, e.g. with the command `unzip`.
 Make sure the filename remains `D_EPC_data.zip`.

-- Create a new folder in `outpus/EPC_data/preprocessed_data/` with the name pattern `Q[quarter]_[year]`, indicating when the data was updated last.
-This information will be displayed when downloading the data and is reflected in the original filename for Scotland.
-For example, _Q2_2021_ includes the data up to June 2021.

-- Open the config file `config/base.yaml` and update all paths including `outputs/EPC_data/preprocessed_data/Q[quarter]_[year]` to match the folder created in the last step.
+- Upload raw data to S3 `asf-core-data/inputs/EPC/raw_data/`

-- Run the preprocessing script`python -m asf_core_data.pipeline.preprocessing.preprocess_epc_data` which generates the preprocessed data in folder `outputs/EPC_data/preprocessed_data/Q[quarter]_[year]`
+- Run the preprocessing script`python -m asf_core_data.pipeline.preprocessing.preprocess_epc_data` which generates the preprocessed data in folder `outputs/EPC/preprocessed_data/[YEAR]_Q[quarter]_complete`, e.g. `outputs/EPC/preprocessed_data/2023_Q1_complete`

   Note: The data preprocessing is optimised for the data collected in 2023 (Q1_2023).
 More recent EPC data may include values not yet covered by the current preprocessing algorithm (for example new construction age bands), possibly causing errors when excuting the script.
   These can usually be fixed easily so feel free to open an issue or submit a pull request.

+- Zip the output files and upload them, as well as the .csv files to S3, - Upload raw data to S3 `asf-core-data/outputs/EPC/preprocessed_data/`

 - If you update the `/inputs` data on the S3 bucket, please let everyone know by creating an issue.
 For those without access to the S3 bucket, open an issue and we'll take care of it for you.